Blog

 Results

-All values below are medians from the five measured runs.
+Build values below are medians from the four clean builds.
+Warm-serve values are medians from the five measured runs.

 Clean build